naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-How do you organize a space party?
-You planet.
+What do you call a boomerang that doesn’t come back?
+A stick!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)